aryn-ai/remote-processor-service/README.md

 # Remote Processor Service
 This project aims to enable "Remote Search Processors".
 OpenSearch allows post-processing of search responses and requests via an object called a "Search Processor".
-We've found that implementing these in java and building and installing a plugin every time we want to change the behavior of such a search processor is extremely painful.
+We've found that implementing these in java and building and installing a plugin every time we want to change the behavior of such a search processor produces a very long iteration cycle.
 Our solution is to simply pull the search processors out of OpenSearch entirely; instead we install a single plugin that makes RPCs to an external service which contains the processors.
 This is the external service; the plugin is [over here](https://github.com/aryn-ai/opensearch-remote-processor).

 In order to keep as much parity with the OpenSearch Search Processor interface, the plugin and external service communicate through protocol-buffered forms of the OpenSearch-internal SearchResponse and SearchRequest objects.
 The protobuf definitions